 Challenge number Detail of challenge 1 In Reading, 40% of the disadvantaged children did not meet the expected standard at the end of Key Stage 1.
 2 In Maths, 50% of the disadvantaged children did not meet the expected standard at the end of Key Stage 1.
 3 In Writing, 45% of the disadvantaged children did not meet the expected standard at the end of Key Stage 1.
-4 Last academic year approximately 1 in 8 of the persistent absentees were disadvantaged pupils.
+4 Our data tells us that disadvantaged children are vulnerable when also persistent absentees.
+Last academic year approximately 1 in 8 of the persistent absentees are disadvantaged pupils.
 Overall attendance of disadvantaged vs non disadvantaged is 94.85% vs 95.35%.
 5 9/18 or 50% of our children who are disadvantaged also have an additional need.
 Whilst these children are supported through the school's SEND support arrangements, they experience barriers to their learning in addition to their 'disadvantaged' status.
 6 Of the 9 children who are SEND and disadvantaged, 5 of these children receive a high level of support through an EHCP.
 That is 28% of our disadvantaged cohort and 55% of our learners who are both disadvantaged and SEND.